a Yorkshire lady of renown.

 - Bait the Dog: Ann's brother-in-law at first comes off as at least well-meaning and genuinely concerned for Ann's health.
 Then we find out he not only ignored Anne's advice, but also hid Anne's letters from both women, conspires to marry Ann off to a relative of his for financial purposes, and is most likely abusing his wife.

-- Based on a True Story: The writers stay remarkably true to the facts of Anne Lister's life, even if some of the more risque bits from the diary are left out.
+- Based on a True Story: The writers stay remarkably true to the facts of Anne Lister's life, even if some of the more risque bits from the diary are left out (although that was due to BBC Executive Meddling, not the writer's choice).

 - Bathos: Anne and Mariana have an intense and heated argument... while Anne is holding a comically oversized thermometer, occasionally waving it about.
 The conversation gets off-track more than once specifically because of the thermometer, making it basically impossible to watch the scene without laughing.Anne: Yes, I'm a bit odd, I like to have my thermometer with me on holiday.
 It's not illegal! *thermometer thunks against the floor*